Embrace Empathy: The Surprising Secret to a Happier, Healthier Life

 Too much of anything can lead to adverse effects.
 A 2021 study showed some correlation between affective empathy and depression.

 Bradley offers a possible explanation.
 She says regularly or unintentionally practicing empathy can lead to burnout, compassion fatigue, and increased levels of depression.
-Bradley advises that integrating mindfulness and becoming more discerning about intentional empathy can decrease the potential for these outcomes.
+Bradley says that integrating mindfulness and becoming more discerning about intentional empathy can decrease the potential for these outcomes.

 Balancing The Benefits of Empathy with the Potential Downsides